akeneo/pim-community-dev/README.md

 Note: If you want to use development mode, do not forget to launch ./install.sh all dev

 You can now connect as Akeneo administrator with the following credentials:
-- login: "admin"
+- username: "admin"
-- password "admin"
+- password: "admin"

 Generating a clean database
 ---------------------------

-By default, when you install the PIM, demo data are added to the database.
+By default, when you install the PIM, the database is preconfigured with demo data.

-If you want to get only the bare minimum data to have a clean but functionnal pim, just change the following config line in app/config/parameters.yml:
+If you want to get only the bare minimum of data to have a clean but functional PIM, just change the following config line in app/config/parameters.yml:

 ```